 Song Lyric Translations from Moana

 Have you been looking for a translation of the Samoan and Tokelauan lyrics in “We Know the Way?”
-In this video, Opetaia Foa’i explains the meaning behind the lyrics:

 “We Know the Way” isn’t the only song in the movie with lyrics in Polynesian languages including Samoan, Tokelauan, and Tuvaluan.

 The song that plays when the ocean tries to give baby Moana the heart of Te Fiti for the first time is called “An Innocent Warrior.”
-It’s based on an older song written by Opetaia Foa’i to honor 19 girls who died in a dormitory fire in Tuvalu.
+It’s based on an older song written by Opetaia Foa’i to honour 19 girls who died in a dormitory fire in Tuvalu.
 However, the lyrics were rewritten to make them relevant to the film.

 You can find translations of both the original lyrics and the lyrics from the film here.